Avocado farm🥑 with beautiful view, surrounded by redwoods, 30 minutes from Santa Cruz

 California

 I am grateful to live in a beautiful place with a wonderful view and a climate that allows me to grow all kinds of delicious and healthy food throughout the year.
 Initially, my focus was on avocados and growing enough food to feed my family.
 In recent years that has shifted.
 In addition to feeding my family, I am growing more and more for our small local market.
 So the growing beds have increased, there are more avocado trees, as well as a variety of other fruits, and creating healthy baked goods has become a mainstay as well.
-At this point my aspiration is to develop a replicable model in which a person could make a decent living by growing food and selling it directly to the consumer.
+At this point my aspiration is to develop a replicable model in which a person could make a decent living by growing food and selling it directly to the consumer at a reasonable price.

 Over the years Wwoofers have been an integral part of this farm and I once again am enjoying meeting enthusiastic individuals from around the country and around the world while sharing the wonderful experience of life on this farm.
 I will consider hosting a WWOOFER for as little as a week or up to a month, generally 3 weeks has proven to be ideal.
 Activities could include harvesting, mulching, composting, pruning, grafting, planting, digging, weeding, cultivating, irrigation, and perhaps a small construction project .
 Please let me know if you have other skills such as experience in construction or technical/computer skills as there are a number of potential projects as well.
 We ask each visitor to contribute up to 6 hours a day, 5.5 days a week.
 The main house is open for use during the day and evening.
 Healthy vegetarian food will be provided with most meals prepared for you and access to the kitchen for others.
 We ask each wwoofer to plan on assisting with the preparation/clean up of shared meals in addition to the other work hours.